majurageerthan/movies-java/README.md

 ```

 ### Access the Application:
-After the application has started, you can access it using a web browser or an API client.
+After the application has started, you can access it using any API client.
 By default, Spring Boot applications run on port 8080.
-Open your web browser and navigate to http://localhost:8080 to access the application.
+Open your API client and make a request to http://localhost:8080 with the correct URL parameters to access the API.

 ### Stop the Application:
 To stop the running Spring Boot application, you can press Ctrl + C in the terminal where the application is running.